Single-Zone vs. Multi-Zone Mini Split Systems: Understanding the Difference

 What Are Mini Splits?

-than traditional central HVAC systems.
 At ComfortUp, we carry trusted brands such as Gree, Mitsubishi, LG, and Panasonic to guarantee the highest quality service and products possible.
-Mini splits consist of indoor and outdoor components connected by a series of wires.
-The outdoor portion is a condenser, and the indoor component is the air handler/evaporator.
 They are available in single zone and multi-zone options, each unique, depending on your home’s heating and cooling needs.

 Single vs. Multi-Zone Systems